-During the first 28 days of paid duty
+During the first six weeks of paid duty

-After the first 28 days of paid duty and before three months from the date of enlistment
+After the first six weeks and before three months from the date you enlisted

 After the first three months from the date of enlistment

 The three month deadline for DAOR is absolute.
 Once it has passed, adult recruits have no legal right to leave Regular Service until four years have passed since enlistment.
 In order to leave then you would have to give 12 months' notice (so, for example, if you wanted to leave after four years, you would have to give notice after three years).
-The army can reduce your notice period by up to six months but this is at their discretion and is not a right - this change has to be decided within the first month of your notice period.
+The army can reduce your notice period by up to six months but this not a legal right - this change has to be decided within the first month of your notice period.